dl-droid/rlbench-documentation/Readme.md

-# RLBench Documentation
+# Deep Learning On RLBench
-To Use RLBench for simulated Training in Robotics there are some key components to Take care of.
+Use RLBench to simulate/train robot agents.
+The robot agents will use Neural networks to run.

+# Relevant Modules

 ## Environment
 - The `Environment` can be imported.
 Every environment takes an `ActionMode` and `ObservationConfig` which will help determine the inputs actions and the observations the environment will make.